Pizza Sharing is PPA-hard: Preliminaries

-Mass distributions can be categorized according to their shape as well.
-So, a separable mass distribution is a: \begin{itemize} \item {\bf $d$-polygon}, if it can be decomposed into $d$ non-overlapping polygons $p_1, p_2, \ldots, p_d$; \item {\bf $d$-$\ell$-square}, if it can be decomposed into $d$ squares $s_1, s_2, \ldots, s_d$ each of edge-length $\ell$, when $\ell=1$ we say that it is a unit-square. \end{itemize}
+A point set $P = (p_1, p_2, \dots, p_d)$ on $[0,1]^2$ consists of $d \in \naturals^*$ many non-overlapping point masses.
+Throughout this work, the points that will be considered in the discrete versions of our problems have the same finite weight, so when we partition them (by partitioning $[0,1]^2$), it suffices to measure the cardinality of the points in each part.

-We will denote by $\trngl{ABC}$ a triangle with vertices $A,B,C$ and, when clear from context, we will also use the same notation to indicate the \textit{area} of the triangle.
-Two intersecting line segments $AB$, $BC$ define two \textit{angles}, denoted $\widehat{ABC}$ and $\widehat{CBA}$.
-The order of the vertices implies a direction of the segments, i.e., in the former angle we have $AB$, $BC$ and in the latter we have $CB$, $BA$.
-We consider the direction of the segments and define the angle to be the intersection of the \textit{left} halfspaces of the segments.
-Therefore $\widehat{ABC} = 360^\circ - \widehat{CBA}$.
-This order will not matter if clear from context (e.g., in triangles).
+\myparagraph{Set of straight-cuts.} A set of \emph{straight-cuts}, or \emph{cut-lines}, or simply \emph{lines} defines subdivisions of the plane $R$. \cref{fig:cuts-and-paths-a} shows an example of a set of straight-cuts.
+Each line creates two half-spaces, and arbitrarily assigns number ``$0$'' to one and ``$1$'' to the other.
+A subdivision of $R$ is labeled ``$+$'' (and belongs to \rplus) if its parity is odd (according to the labels given to the half-spaces) and ``$-$'' (and belongs to \rminus) otherwise.
+Observe that by flipping the numbers of two half-spaces defined by a line, we flip all the subdivisions' labels.
+Thus, there are only two possible labelings of the subdivisions.

-\myparagraph{Square-cut-paths.} A {\em square-cut-path}, denoted for brevity \scut-path, is a non-crossing directed path that is formed only by horizontal and vertical line segments and in addition it is allowed to ``wrap around'' in the horizontal dimension.
-Figure~\ref{fig:cuts-and-paths} shows two examples of \scut-paths.
-A {\em turn} of the path is where a horizontal segment meets with a vertical segment.
-An \scut-path is {\em $y$-monotone} if all of its horizontal segments are monotone with respect to $y$ axis.
-Any \scut-path naturally partitions the plane into two regions, that we call \rplus and \rminus.
+\myparagraph{Square-cut-path.} A \emph{square-cut-path}, denoted for brevity \scut-path, is a non-crossing directed path that is formed only by horizontal and vertical line segments and in addition it is allowed to ``wrap around'' in the horizontal dimension. \cref{fig:cuts-and-paths-b} and \cref{fig:cuts-and-paths-c} show two examples of \scut-paths.
+A \emph{turn} of the path is where a horizontal segment meets with a vertical segment.
+A \scut-path is \emph{$y$-monotone} if all of its horizontal segments are monotone with respect to the $y$ axis.
+Any \scut-path partitions the plane $R$ into two regions, namely, \rplus and \rminus, so that the following holds: for any two points of the plane, if the straight line that connects them intersects once the path, then the two points have opposite labels.\footnote{Notice that a path can pass multiple times from the same point.}